 What is the difference between a uPVC door and a composite door?

 Traditionally, doors were always made from timber.
-Then along came uPVC and became the most popular choice for front and back doors. uPVC is more economical when compared to wood and is a lower maintenance option without the need for care and painting.
+Then along came uPVC which became the most popular choice for front and back doors. uPVC is more economical when compared to wood and is a lower maintenance option without the need for care and painting.

 And now, composite doors are the most popular choice in the UK.

 The main difference between a uPVC door and a composite door is that a composite door is made from a combination of materials that offer all the benefits of each.
-A uPVC door is a singular material and limited by its properties.
+A uPVC door is a singular material and is limited by its properties.

 A composite door is just as easy to maintain as uPVC but it also looks better than uPVC as it has the moulded wood-effect grain that looks as good as timber.